 Festival of the Arts at EPCOT: The Best Food and Activities for Kids

 The International Festival of the Arts is also more kid-friendly than the uber-popular Food and Wine Festival.
-So, get your park pass reservation in order to visit the Art Festival at Epcot, and get to know the best foods and activities for kids.
+So, get ready to visit the Art Festival at EPCOT, and get to know the best foods and activities for kids.

 Top Food Picks for Kids at EPCOT’s Festival Of The Arts

-- Carne Asada: Seared beef tenderloin, grilled queso fresco, refried beans, scallion, and ranchera salsa – El Artista Hambriento (Mexico Pavilion – new dish for 2022)
+• Carne Asada: Seared beef tenderloin, grilled queso fresco, refried beans, scallion, and ranchera salsa – El Artista Hambriento (Mexico Pavilion)

 Helpful tip: Have you ever been stuck trying to carry multiple plates and drinks over to your hungry family?
 Bring along a large plastic plate or tray to help with carrying the food and drinks.